 The workgroup developed a clinical pathway supported by an episode-based payment building on existing perinatal work within Washington State prioritizing health equity, high-quality, and evidence-based perinatal and pediatric care.
 The workgroup relied extensively on practice guidelines from the American College of Obstetricians and Gynecologists (ACOG) and work done by the Washington State Hospital Association (WSHA) as well as the HPC-LAN outline.

-The episode includes prenatal care, labor and delivery, and postpartum care as follows:
+The episode includes time limited prenatal, labor and delivery, postpartum, and pediatric care as follows:

-- Fee-for-service with retrospective reconciliation initially - The workgroup recommends moving toward a prospective payment model with retrospective reconciliation as a first step for the obstetric community - Risk adjustment based on patient-specific factors - Triggered at delivery to begin 270 days prior to delivery and ending 84 days (3 months) post delivery - The workgroup's ideal is to implement a perinatal bundle that will last 365 days (12 months) post-delivery (total 635 days) that also includes pediatric care for 12 months.
-If and when Medicaid extension to 12 months occurs, this bundle should extend to 12 months postpartum.
-Pediatric care should be family-centered. - Including prenatal care, labor and delivery, postpartum services for both facility and professional services - Exclude anesthesia, insertion of contraceptive device, contraceptive device, genetic testing, and pediatric services - Obstetric care provider or group is the accountable entity - Exclusion criteria: - o Incomplete claims within episode time - o Age: younger than 16, older than 40 - o Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 days prior to or after episode window as determined by the payer or purchaser based on high-cost claims.
-See Appendix D for Exclusion criteria examples.
-The workgroup does not recommend basing exclusion criteria on behavioral health diagnoses including substance use disorder or drug use and/or ≤45 body mass index (BMI) at the first prenatal visit. - Death within episode window - All services not explicitly addressed in the bundle should be discussed during contracting. - Cost of care should be tracked but is not a quality metric.
+- Fee-for-service with retrospective reconciliation initially - Risk adjustment based on patient-specific factors - Triggered at delivery to begin 270 days prior to delivery and ending 84 days (3 months) post delivery for the gestational parent and 30 days post-delivery for the newborn - Including prenatal care, labor and delivery, postpartum, pediatric care for both facility and professional services - Exclude anesthesia, insertion of contraceptive device, contraceptive device, genetic testing, doula care or other supportive care - Obstetric care provider or group is the accountable entity - Exclusion criteria: - o Incomplete claims within episode time - Age: younger than 16, older than 40 - Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 days prior to or after episode window as determined by the payer or purchaser based on high-cost claims.
+See Appendix D for exclusion criteria examples.
+The workgroup does not recommend basing exclusion criteria on behavioral health diagnoses including substance use disorder or drug use and/or ≤45 body mass index (BMI) at the first prenatal visit. - o Death within episode window - All services not explicitly addressed in the bundle should be discussed and agreed upon by parties involved in contracting - Cost of care should be tracked but is not a quality metric